stcolema/BatchClassifierPaper/README.md

 # BatchClassifierPaper
 Repository for the analysis of [Coleman et al., 2022](https://doi.org/10.1101/2022.01.14.476352).
 Note that all scripts assume that the ``BatchClassifierPaper`` directory is the working directory.

-Many of the scripts in this repo require some of the lead author's R package.
+Many of the scripts in this repo require some of the lead author's R packages.
 To install these please run the following lines of code:

 ```
 devtools::install_github("stcolema/BatchMixtureModel", ref = "Paper")